DavidHarrison/AP-Comp-Gov-Notes/Nigeria/Since 1999.md

         4. Abubakar runs as the candidate of the “liberal democratic” Action Congress (later the Action Congress of Nigeria)

+        -   traditionally a southern candidate, potential to benifit from a northern candidate
             a.
 EFCC investigation results in Abubakar’s removal from the ballot

+        -   shows change to political institution
             b.
 Supreme Court orders Abubakar’s name put back on ballot;
                 ballots must be reprinted

+        -   ballots printed in South Africa and kept under ZA and NG military to prevent pre-marking

     C.  2007 Presidential, National Assembly, state and local elections regarded as the most fraudulent in Nigerian history
         1. Independent National Electoral Commission (INEC) and the courts annul the results of dozens of senate and gubernatorial elections, but not the presidential election

+        -   polls suggest that Yar'Adua would have won anyway (though polls in Nigeria are problematic)

         2. Lots of state and local officials (inc. a number of PDP governors) prosecuted for corruption